R&D Pipeline

 A healthy mix of in-house and partnered programs

-Camurus' R&D pipeline with programs from early to late stage development is designed to address important unmet medical needs, with the potential to make a significant difference to patients.
-New product candidates are based on our proprietary FluidCrystal® injection depot technology, developed in-house and in collaboration with international pharmaceutical companies.
+Camurus’ R&D pipeline with programs from early to late stage development is designed to address important unmet medical needs, with the potential to make a significant difference to patients.
+New product candidates are based on our proprietary FluidCrystal® technology, developed in-house and in collaboration with international pharmaceutical companies.

 CAM2038